ray-giang/Basketball-Game-Outcome-Model/README.md

 Using webscrapped data from 2000-2020 season, data is manipulated to have advanced metrics and rolling team statistics.

 Model is currently deployed in production locally, but will create a public API shortly for demo purposes

+Under is a Table of Contents which outlines the curriculum through mini projects, capstone submissions, the current and future outlook of the capstone project